nop33/si/src/content/custom-page/about.md

     His research represents much of the knowledge SI is building on and aims to contribute to.

-    Herbert formalized the concept of bounded-rationality, i.e. that humans make decisions under uncertainty with cognitive constraints.
+    Herbert formalized the concept of bounded rationality, i.e. that humans make decisions under uncertainty with cognitive constraints.
 In 1978, he received the Nobel Prize in Economics and a Turing Award in 1975.
 He is known for having seminally contributed to the fields of behavioural economics, public administration, complexity science and artificial intelligence.

     We thank Katherine, Barbara and Peter Simon for having granted us the honour of naming the Institute for Longterm Governance after their father.